GamerFest '24

 Tailoring for a 'Medium' Fit

-Knowing where we want to arrive — I have generally added "medium complexity" mechanisms to the game, in anticipation that their combination would produce the right result.
+Knowing where we want to arrive — I have leaned towards adding "medium complexity" mechanisms to the game, in anticipation that their combination would produce the right result.

 It came as a surprise that this hasn't worked out so well!